 According to Daniel Goleman, the author who popularized emotional intelligence worldwide, there are five critical elements that all people with high EQ share.

-Involves awareness of one’s feelings and an innate desire to explore the impact of emotions on everyday events.
+Self-awareness involves awareness of one’s feelings and an innate desire to explore the impact of emotions on everyday events.

 People with high EQ will also exhibit a high level of self-knowledge.
 They understand how emotions affect both their own lives and the lives of others.
 Furthermore, they don’t allow feelings to take full control over their decisions and actions.